checkly/docs.checklyhq.com/site/content/docs/CICD/vercel.md

 ### API checks

-With API checks, we automatically replace the hostname part of your request url with the host in the environment URL.
+With API checks, we automatically replace the hostname part of your request URL with the host in the environment URL.
 For example:

 * Your configured URL: https://api.acme.com/v1/customers?page=1
 * Environment URL: https://now.customer-api.qis6va2z7.now.sh